Patching Approximately Safe Value Functions Leveraging Local Hamilton-Jacobi Reachability Analysis: Preliminaries

-\end{mydef} A control barrier function defines a control invariant set $\zerosup{h}$.
-Specifically, any control that satisfies the inequality in~\eqref{eq:cbf} will result in the system remaining in the set $\zerosup{h}$ (indefinitely).
-CBFs, in contrast to BFs, are typically defined with respect to a given environment, e.g., a set of obstacles.
-Online, at each time step, a nominal policy is then passed through a filter that solves the following optimization problem:
+CBFs are typically defined with respect to a given failure set $\mathcal{L}$, e.g., a set of obstacles.
+Online, at each time step, a nominal safety-agnostic policy $\hat{\pi}$ is passed through a filter that solves the following optimization problem:

-where $\hat{\pi}$ is the nominal, safety-agnostic policy.
+In this paper we assume $\alpha(x)=\gamma x$, for $\gamma >0$.
 The obtained control $u^*$ is guaranteed to retain safety while minimally modifying the nominal policy.
+For control-affine dynamics,~\eqref{eq:online-cbf} is a quadratic program (QP), which can be solved in real time for, e.g., robotics applications.